jclc/tiralabra-compression/README.md

 This repository holds a data structures-related university project.
 Course-related documentation is in Finnish, but documentation pertaining to its usage will also be in English.

-This program aims to implement the Lempel-Ziv-Welch compression algorithm and to provide an encoder as well as a decoder.
+This program implements the Lempel-Ziv-Welch compression algorithm and provides an encoder as well as a decoder.

 ## Requirements

 * GCC 4.4/Clang 3.3 or newer
-* Little-endian CPU architecture (for now)
 * CMake 3.1 or newer
 * Google Test for tests (optional)